Gregory Campbell (politician)

 Gregory Lloyd Campbell (born 15 February 1953) is a British Democratic Unionist Party (DUP) politician who has been the Member of Parliament (MP) for East Londonderry since 2001.
 As of 2024, Campbell is Northern Ireland's longest-serving current MP.
 He is the DUP Spokesperson for International Development.

+He was returned to serve at the 2024 United Kingdom general election in Northern Ireland with a majority of only 179 votes and a swing of 12.2% against him.

 He was previously a Member of the Northern Ireland Assembly (MLA) for East Londonderry from 1998 to 2016.

 Early life

 Campbell was born and raised in the Waterside area of Derry as an only child.
 He was educated at the city's technical college and at the University of Ulster.